 Section 1.
 Call.
-A seminary-educated pastor, preferably a graduate of an accredited Baptist seminary, shall be called in accordance with the Quorum and Voting for Specific Circumstances rules outlined in Article X, Section 2 of these bylaws provided notice of such proposed action shall have been given at least two weeks in advance of the regular Sunday morning service and provided a written or printed notice has been mailed to each member or each family head.
+A seminary-educated pastor, preferably a graduate of an accredited Baptist seminary, shall be called in accordance with the rules of Quorum and Voting for Specific Circumstances outlined in Article X, Section 2 of this Constitution provided notice of such proposed action shall have been given at least two weeks in advance of the regular Sunday morning service and provided a written or printed notice has been mailed to each member or each family head.

 Section 2.
 Termination of the Pastor's Services.
-To sever his relation with the church, the pastor shall present written notice at least four weeks before planning to terminate service.
-If the church asks for the pastor's resignation, he shall be given three month's severance pay and his work shall cease following an affirmative vote of dismissal at a meeting called in accordance with the Quorum and Voting for Specific Circumstances rules outlined in Article X, Section 2 of these bylaws.
+To sever his relation with the Church, the pastor shall present written notice at least four weeks before planning to terminate service.
+If the Church asks for the pastor's resignation, he/she shall be given three month's severance pay and their work shall cease following an affirmative vote of dismissal at a meeting called in accordance with the Quorum and Voting for Specific Circumstances rules outlined in Article X, Section 2 of this Constitution.

 Section 3.
 Duties.
-It shall be the duties of the Pastor to minister to the spiritual needs of the church and congregation.
-He shall conduct the public services of worship of the church.
+It shall be the duties of the Pastor to minister to the spiritual needs of the Church and congregation.
+He shall conduct the public services of worship of the Church.
 He shall be an ex-officio member of all committees, and all staff personnel shall be responsible to him for the performance of their duties.
 He shall practice a ministry of visitation appropriate to his position.